Knights of Xentar: Release

 Knights of Xentar was the second hentai RPG released by Megatech Software after Cobra Mission and remains the only Dragon Knight game to be ever released outside Japan.
 A CD-ROM "full talkie" version was also produced.
 The game has been originally released in Japan for different platforms between 1991 and 1994.
 A soundtrack CD was also released in 1992 and 1994.

 Megatech could not use the title "Dragon Knight" in the West due to copyright reasons.
 In their version of the game, the names of the two main characters were changed: Baan as he was known in the Japanese version was changed to Rolf and Takeru, the main hero of the game, was changed to Desmond.
 The dialogue was also modified, having a major localization overhaul in the same manner that Working Designs approached in translating several JRPGs.
 For example, the North American release's dialogue included many American pop culture references and jokes, and several times broke the fourth wall with the Megatech script writers even joining in the heroes' conversation.
 Desmond's partners Rolf and Luna, and even some of the girls, Desmond meets make fun of him cruelly for his small penis and body odor problem (not existent in the Japanese version).
-Megatech released two versions of this game: NR-13 and NR-18 (USK 12 and USK 16 in Germany), and the NR-13 version can be upgraded to the NR-18 via a software patch.
+Megatech released two versions of this game: NR-13 and NR-18 (USK 12 and USK 16 in Germany), and the NR-13 version can be upgraded to the NR-18 version via a software patch.
 The NR-18 version is the uncensored version whereas the NR-13 is censored in that all the nude girls had their private parts covered up by hands or clothing and some of the crude, crass dialogue was edited as well.

 Reception

 The X68000 version of Knights of Xentar (Dragon Knight III) proved popular among the computer's userbase in Japan.
 Japanese magazine PC Engine Fan commeded the PC Engine CD conversion for the characters, music and controls.
 Joypad's Grégoire Hellot gave the PC Engine CD release a highly positive outlook.

+James V. Trunzo reviewed Knights of Xentar in White Wolf Inphobia #56 (June, 1995), rating it a 3 out of 5 and stated that "If it seems like I'm coming down hard on Knights of Xentar, I am!
+Actually, the adventure isn't really bad, and for those who enjoy anime Knights of Xentar might be just what you're looking for.
+Taken with tongue firmly in cheek and playing it for what might be interpreted as satirical humor, the game has even more merit.
+While it's obvious that Knights of Xentar isn't for everyone, you might want to check it out just for its weirdness."